crescent-network/crescent/x/claim/spec/01_concepts.md

 ## Core Network Activities

-The airdrop recipient are required to complete the following actions.
+The airdrop recipient are required to complete the following Conditions.
 There is no order of execution.
 The recipients can execute any order the prefer.

 - 1/3 of the initial claimable amount is released by executing a deposit transaction to any pool
 - 1/3 of the initial claimable amount is released by executing a swap transaction from any pool